estudioChispa/100-days-of-code/r1-log.md

 ### R1D12
 iOS and Swift.
 Trying to get my head around the difference between casting “as!
 String”, “as!
 String?”, and “as?
 String”.

+### R1D14
+iOS and Swift.
+Asynchronous network requests.
+Just learned about the Network Link Conditioner to simulate a really slow connection.
+Cool!